 Detention and returns

 The number of people held in immigration detention has been falling recently.
-The chart below shows that at the end of the most recent quarter, there were 2,200 migrants in detention centres, the lowest figure recorded since 2010.
+The chart below shows that at the end of the most recent quarter, there were just over 2,000 migrants in detention centres — a record low.

 The number of appeals decided by judges at the First-tier Tribunal (Immigration and Asylum Chamber) has fallen significantly over the years, as the Home Office has stripped away rights of appeal against its decisions.
 The number of appeals received by the tribunal is now less than a quarter of the volume a decade ago.